 I met Munro 14 years ago, when we were both studying at OCAD.
 We immediately bonded over a shared interest in the hidden queer underbelly of punk rock, and quickly became an unlikely couple.
-He was a defiantly gay, straight-edge, vegan hardcore kid, and I was a sexually-ambiguous party guy with a rockabilly haircut, and while the relationship only lasted about eight months, I'd like to think we left significant marks on each other's future lives.
+He was a defiantly gay, straight-edge, vegan hardcore kid, and I was a sexually ambiguous party guy with a rockabilly haircut, and while the relationship only lasted about eight months, I’d like to think we left a significant mark on each other’s future life.

-He introduced me to the young community of Toronto indie musicians who would later end up becoming the hipster establishment, while I took him to raves and preached about DJ culture to him.
-Years later he would take the concept of the DJ party and turn it on its head with his legendary Vazaleen nights, which saw him playing queer punk and gender bender rock tunes to an incredibly diverse crowd.
-These days it's normal in Toronto for hip gay scenes to flourish outside of the queer ghetto and to attract a wide spectrum of genders and orientations, but that didn't really happen until Vazaleen took off and became a veritable community for everyone who didn't fit into the mainstream homo world.
-For too long, it was too rare to see dykes, fags, trans people, and breeders hanging out together, and Munro changed that.
+He introduced me to the young community of Toronto indie musicians who would later end up becoming the hipster establishment, while I took him to raves and preached about DJ culture.
+Years later he would take the concept of the DJ party and turn it on its head with his legendary Vazaleen nights, which saw him playing queer punk and gender-bender rock tunes to an incredibly diverse crowd.
+These days it’s normal in Toronto for hip gay scenes to flourish outside of the queer ghetto and to attract a wide spectrum of genders and orientations, but that didn’t really happen until Vazaleen took off and became a veritable community for everyone who didn’t fit into the mainstream homo world.
+For too long it was too rare to see dykes, fags, trans people and breeders hanging out together, and Munro changed that.

-He would say we're over-stating his impact, but that's just him being humble.
-Without a doubt, he changed this city, and for the better.
+He would say we’re overstating his impact, but that’s just him being humble.
+Without a doubt, he changed Toronto, and for the better.